Dissolution of Marriage

 On the other hand, obtaining a divorce could be as simple as asking the court to sign off on your legal separation agreement.

 If you feel you would be more comfortable with some assistance, consider contacting a family law attorney from Slater & Zurz LLP.
-Lawyers from the firm are very familiar with the many aspects of family law and will provide you with a free consultation to help you determine what issues you may be facing in your divorce and what you will need to know so that matters can come well for you.
+Lawyers from the firm are very familiar with the many aspects of family law.
+They will provide you with a free consultation to help you determine what issues you may be facing in your divorce and what you will need to know so that matters can come well for you.
 Call 1-888-534-4850 and ask to speak with a family law attorney or go to slaterzurz.com and chat with a representative or send a message to an attorney via the website.